TeodorPopoff/OOP-Teamwork/Labyrinth/Labyrinth/Game Description/Labirinth Idea.md

 	- if there is an enemy a battle is fought
 			- if Torin's team wins the battle, they move forward
 			- if they loose the battle, it is Game Over
-	- if there is a friend there, he/she jpins forces with Torin's team
+	- if there is a friend there, he/she joins forces with Torin's team
 - the game is played until Torin reaches the lower right corner of the field or he is defeated by the enemies.

 Characters:

 Dwarves:
 - Torin - main player
 - Dwarves - 12 in total.
 Dwarves are loyal friends.
-Once they join the team they stay with Torin untill the end fight with him side by side.
+Once they join the team they stay with Torin until the end fight with him side by side.

 Friends:
 - Elves - they are powerful friends but fairly unpredictable.
 You never know for how long they will stay with you or if they will flee just before a battle.
 	- Legolas
 	- Tauriel
 	- Thranduil
-- Good Wizzards - also powerfull friends, but very busy.
+- Good Wizzards - also powerful friends, but very busy.
 They stay with Torin for only 1...3 moves and then they go to take care of other business.
 	- Gandalf the Grey
 	- Galadriel
 	- Elrond